5 Things to Never Do in Your Email Marketing

 Even though someone is a current or past customer of yours, they may not want to receive emails from you.

 If you have a list of customer email addresses and you want to start sending them email marketing, but you don't have their permission yet, you need to ask for it.

 Send a "Re-Introduction Email" from your regular email address (not a bulk email program like MailChimp).
 Put together a personal note like you would write to a friend.
 Include the link to your signup form in the emails.
 This signup process is simple and effective.

-Dumping your personal email contacts into your newsletter program
+5. Dumping your personal email contacts into your email service provider (Mailchimp, Seva, etc.)

-Your friends, colleagues, and personal and professional contacts may think you're great (hell I do!) but that doesn't mean they want to be on your newsletter or part of your email marketing campaign.
-Adding personal email addresses from your personal email account is an abuse of someone's trust and personal information.
+Your friends, colleagues, and personal and professional contacts may think you're great (hell, I do!) but that doesn't mean they want to be on your newsletter or part of your email marketing campaign.

 While it may be tempting to do this, don't.
 If people want email from your business they can and will sign up for it.

 Why this is realllllllly bad: Adding personal email addresses from your personal email account is an abuse of someone's trust and personal information.
 Don't be this person.
 Don't live in scarcity - you don't want people on your list that don't want to be there.

 Solution: Send an email to your friends, family, and peers and let them know you're starting (or revamping) your newsletter strategy.
 Tell them you would love their support, and give them a link to sign up for your newsletter.
 Super simple, and this way you have their permission!

 Final thoughts: grow your list organically & responsibly